MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 ![Screenshot showing the Inbound Attribute Flow tab on the Synchronization Rule IN screen.](media/microsoft-identity-manager-2016-graph-b2b-scenario/0ac7f4d0fd55f4bffd9e6508b494aa74.png)

 Configure the following inbound attribute flow rules.
-Be sure to populate the `accountName`,  `userPrincipalName` and `uid` attributes as they will be used later in this scenario :
+Be sure to populate the `accountName`,  `userPrincipalName` and `uid` attributes as they'll be used later in this scenario :

 | **Initial Flow Only** | **Use as Existence Test** | **Flow (Source Value ⇒ FIM Attribute)**                          |
 |-----------------------|---------------------------|-----------------------------------------------------------------------|